ALL SUMMARY PACK FOR YOU

 Answer:

-Life begins with the stage of infanthood.
-This stage is considered the beginning of our lives, when we are fully dependent on others.
+Life begins with the initial stage of infanthood.
+This stage is considered as the beginning of our lives, when we are totally dependent on others.

 b.
 Do you think that the whole world is a stage?